-Winola Elementary and Sherrard Elementary Schools (including all-day Kindergarten) begin the school day at 8:45 am and end the day at 3:35 pm.
+Winola Elementary and Sherrard Elementary Schools begin the school day at 8:45 am and end the day at 3:45 pm.
 Matherville Intermediate School begins at 8:40 am and ends at 3:30 pm.
 Please do not permit your children to arrive before 8:15 am.
 Children are required to go outside after placing their books, etc. in designated areas.
 Recess time is spent either "inside" or "outside" according to weather conditions.